-Dinutuximab is a glycolipid disialoganglioside (GD2)-binding chimeric monoclonal antibody composed of murine variable heavy and light chain regions and the human constant region for the heavy chain IgG1 and light chain kappa.
-Dinutuximab is produced in the murine myeloma cell line, SP2/0 and has an approximate molecular weight of 150 kDa.
+Unituxin (dinutuximab) is a chimeric monoclonal antibody composed of murine variable heavy and light chain regions and the human constant region for the heavy chain IgG1 and light chain kappa.
+Unituxin binds to the glycolipid disialoganglioside (GD2).
+Dinutuximab is produced in the murine myeloma cell line, SP2/0.

-Unituxin (dinutuximab) injection is a sterile, preservative-free, clear and colorless to slightly opalescent solution for intravenous infusion.
-Unituxin is supplied in single-dose vials of 17.5 mg/5 mL.
-Each mL of solution contains 3.5 mg of dinutuximab, and histidine (3.10 mg), polysorbate 20 (0.55 mg), sodium chloride (8.77 mg), and Water for Injection, USP; hydrochloric acid is added to adjust pH to 6.8.
+Unituxin is a sterile, preservative-free, clear/colorless to slightly opalescent solution for intravenous infusion.
+Unituxin is supplied in single-use vials of 17.5 mg/5 mL.
+Each vial contains 3.5 mg/mL of dinutuximab, histidine (20 mM), polysorbate 20 (0.05%), sodium chloride (150 mM), and water for injection; hydrochloric acid is added to adjust pH to 6.8.